mouseProgrammouse/frontend-nanodegree-arcade-game/README.md

 ## How to play

-  press "Enter" - for new game
+  press "Enter" - for new game;

   ⬆️ ⬇️ ⬅️ ➡️use arrow keys to move

+## How to run app

+  Clone the [repo](https://github.com/mouseProgrammouse/frontend-nanodegree-arcade-game) and open index.html

+  Play on GitHub.io: [Arcade game](https://mouseprogrammouse.github.io/frontend-nanodegree-arcade-game/)

 ## Screenshots